puzzle/k8s-debugbox/README.md

   # install debugging tools into the container if they aren't installed yet.
   k8s-debugbox pod hello-42-dmj88

-  # Open debugging shell for container 'proxy' of tje specified pod,
+  # Open debugging shell for container 'proxy' of the specified pod,
   # install debugging tools into the container if they aren't installed yet.
   k8s-debugbox pod hello-42-dmj88 -c proxy